 After Ivan III and his son Vasily III expanded Moscow's borders and strengthened the power of the Grand Princes of Moscow even further, a period of infighting ensued.
 Boyars (members of the aristocratic landowning class) clamored for more power and sought to increase the control they held over the peasants working their land.
 Eventually, the boyars agreed on the need to crown a new leader, naming Vasily III's son, Ivan IV (the Terrible) the first tsar (king) of Russia in 1547.

-Ivan IV's reian was His tumultuous. nealectful governance weakened the country and exposed it to foreign invasions.
-A period the "Time known as of Troubles" began soon after his During this death. period (1605-13), the bovar class was plagued with infighting, while several royal pretenders souaht the throne.
+IV's Ivan reign His tumultuous. nealectful governance weakened country and exposed it to foreign invasions.
+A period known the "Time as Troubles" began soon after his During period death. this (1605-13), the boyar class was plagued with infighting, while several pretenders roval souaht the throne.
 Additionally, foreign powers intervened in Russian affairs.